homeserversltd/documentation/docs/services/calibreweb.md

   - Check log files
   - Update software
 - **Backup Strategy:**
-  - Regular database backups
-  - Configuration backups
+  - **Manual backup required - Calibre-Web has no built-in backup features**
+  - Backup `/mnt/nas/books/` directory (contains eBooks and metadata.db)
+  - Backup `/var/lib/calibre-web/app.db` (configuration database)
-  - Library backups
+  - Consider implementing cron jobs for automated backups

 ---

 **Note:** Initial admin credentials are admin/admin123.
 Please change these immediately after first login for security.
-The service is configured to store books on your NAS at `/mnt/nas/books` with automatic backups to `/mnt/nas/backup/calibre-web`.
+The service is configured to store books on your NAS at `/mnt/nas/books`. **Note: Calibre-Web has no built-in backup functionality - the backup directory structure is provided but requires manual backup implementation.**